Distributed Supervisory Control of Discrete-Event Systems with Communication Delay: Distributed Control with Communication Delay

 Next we model the way selected communication events are imported with indefinite time delay and call such events {\it channeled events}.
-Let $\Sigma_{chn}$ represent the set of channeled events; then $\Sigma_{chn} \subseteq \Sigma_{com}$ ($\Sigma_{com}$ is defined in (\ref{e03})).
-For example assume that communication event $r$ in $\Sigma_2$ is transmitted to ${\bf LOC_1}$ from ${\bf G_2}$ via a channel modeled as the (2-state) DES $\bf C2r1$ in Fig.~\ref{fig1}\footnote{Communications among local supervisors can be modeled in different ways, e.g. \cite{BarrettLafortune:2000,Tripakis:2004,ParkCho:2007}.
+Let $\Sigma_{ch}$ represent the set of channeled events; then $\Sigma_{ch} \subseteq \Sigma_{com}$ ($\Sigma_{com}$ is defined in (\ref{e03})).
+For example assume that communication event $r$ in $\Sigma_2$ is transmitted to ${\bf LOC}_1$ from ${\bf G}_2$ via a channel modeled as the (2-state) DES ${\bf CH}(2,r,1)$ in Fig.~\ref{fig1}\footnote{Communications among local supervisors can be modeled in different ways, e.g. \cite{BarrettLafortune:2000,Tripakis:2004,ParkCho:2007}.
 In our model channel capacity (for each separate channeled event) is exactly 1 (event), imposing the constraint that a given labeled event cannot be retransmitted unless its previous instance has been received and acknowledged by the intended recipient (see footnote \ref{fnote4}); this constraint may not be appropriate in all applications.
 We adopt this model because its structure is reasonable, simple, and renders the distributed control problem (with unbounded communication delay) tractable.}; then $r$ is a channeled event.
-In the transition structure of ${\bf LOC_1}$, hence also of ${\bf SUP_1}$, we replace every instance of event $r$ with a new event $r'$, the `output' of $\bf C2r1$ corresponding to input $r$ (we call $r'$ the {\it signal event} of $r$); call these modified models ${\bf LOC_1'}$, ${\bf SUP_1'}$.
-Thus if and when $r$ happens to occur (in ${\bf G_2}$) $\bf C2r1$ is driven by synchronization from its initial state 0 into state 1; on the eventual (and spontaneous) execution of event $r'$ in ${\bf SUP_1'}$, which resets $\bf C2r1$ to state 0, the execution of $r'$ will be forced by synchronization in ${\bf LOC_1'}$; of course each of the DES ${\bf LOC_1'}$, ${\bf SUP_1'}$ must be in an appropriate state for such synchronization to occur, namely exactly a state in which $r$ was enabled originally in ${\bf LOC_1}$ and ${\bf SUP_1}$.
-In the standard untimed model of DES employed here, the `time delay' between an occurrence of $r$ and $r'$ is unspecified and can be considered unbounded; indeed, nothing in our model so far implies that $r'$ necessarily ever occurs at all because, subsequent to the occurrence of $r$ in ${\bf G_2}$, ${\bf SUP_1'}$ might conceivably move to states (by events other than $r'$) where $r'$ can never be executed.
+In the transition structure of ${\bf LOC}_1$, hence also of ${\bf SUP}_1$, we replace every instance of event $r$ with a new event $r'$, the `output' of ${\bf CH}(2,r,1)$ corresponding to input $r$ (we call $r'$ the {\it signal event} of $r$); call these modified models ${\bf LOC}_1'$, ${\bf SUP}_1'$.
+Thus if and when $r$ happens to occur (in ${\bf G}_2$) ${\bf CH}(2,r,1)$ is driven by synchronization from its initial state 0 into state 1; on the eventual (and spontaneous) execution of event $r'$ in ${\bf SUP}_1'$, which resets ${\bf CH}(2,r,1)$ to state 0, the execution of $r'$ will be forced by synchronization in ${\bf LOC}_1'$.
+In the standard untimed model of DES employed here, the `time delay' between an occurrence of $r$ and $r'$ is unspecified and can be considered unbounded; indeed, nothing in our model so far implies that $r'$ will cause an actual state change (as opposed to selfloop) because, subsequent to the occurrence of $r$ in ${\bf G}_2$, ${\bf SUP}_1'$ might conceivably move to states (by events other than $r'$) where $r'$ is a selfloop and its occurrence will not cause a state change in ${\bf SUP}_1'$.
 As a convention, the control status of $r'$ (controllable or uncontrollable) is taken to be that of $r$.
 Suppose in particular that $r$ in $\Sigma_2$ is controllable.
-Since ${\bf LOC_1}$ has `control authority' only over controllable events in its private alphabet $\Sigma_1$, ${\bf LOC_1'}$ never attempts to disable $r'$ directly; $r'$ can only be disabled implicitly by the `upstream' disablement by ${\bf LOC_2}$ of $r$.
+Since ${\bf LOC}_1$ has `control authority' only over controllable events in its private alphabet $\Sigma_1$, ${\bf LOC}_1'$ never attempts to disable $r'$ directly; $r'$ can only be disabled implicitly by the `upstream' disablement by ${\bf LOC}_2$ of $r$.